kbx81/RGBBinaryClock/README.md

 The "brain" is an STM32F072 microcontroller.
 This MCU alone has everything that's necessary to have a functional time clock -- even a temperature sensor as a bonus.
 Still, it might not be quite as accurate as some of us would like.
+ For those folks, there are footprints for some additional ICs to improve the accuracy of the time and/or temperature sensing.

+Version 2 boards have footprints for I2C devices:
+* A Maxim DS3231
+* An LM75 (or compatible)
+* A Microchip MCP9808

+Version 3+ boards have footprints for SPI devices:
+* A Maxim DS3234
+* An LM74
+* A Maxim DS1722

- For those folks, the PCBs have footprints for a Maxim DS3231 or DS3234 "extremely accurate" temperature-compensated crystal (TCXO) I2C real time clock IC as well as an LM75 (or compatible) I2C temperature sensor.
-Why both?
-The DS3231 and DS3234 are somewhat expensive and it's possible that one might want more accurate temperature sensing abilities but isn't as concerned with the accuracy of the clock.
+Why footprints for both temperature sensors and the RTCs?
+The DS323x is somewhat expensive and it's possible that one might want more accurate temperature sensing abilities but isn't as concerned with the accuracy of the clock.
+It should be noted that the DS323x devices have temperature sensors built in and the application will use this sensor if a DS323x is installed but one of the other external temperature sensors is not.

 Beyond the MCU itself, the board has 25 RGB LEDs on it; 24 of them form the main display and they are connected to TLC5947 (pre-v4) or TLC5951 (v4+)